bradendubois/do-calculus/wiki/pages/Backdoor Paths.md

 ```

 **Important**
+- A third parameter is a collection of *deconfounding* variables by which to "block" backdoor paths.
-- To represent that there are no deconfounding variables, an *empty* collection of vertices can be given, or specified as ``None``.
+- To represent that there are no deconfounding variables, an *empty* collection of vertices can be given, explicitly set as ``None``, or *omitted entirely*.
 - If all backdoor paths are successfully blocked, an **empty list** is returned.